trolldbois/python-haystack/README.md

     myfield: [1,0xff]
     ptr_field: NotNull

+You can take a look a `haystack/structures/win32/winxpheap32.constraints`, where the constraints of a Windows XP HEAP x32 are defined.

+Obviously, the more constraints, the better the results will be.

 Dynamic constraints definition:
 -------------------------------
 You can also create more complex constraints using python code by implementing a `haystack.abc.interface.IRecordTypeDynamicConstraintsValidator` class and feeding it to the `ModuleConstraints.set_dynamic_constraints`

 Command line example:
 ---------------------